 Among the herbs that help with anxiety, valerian has a well-deserved reputation.
-It has been suggested that consuming valerian root has a relaxing effect in social situations.
-The herb slows down the central nervous system, and it is therefore often used in combination with other anxiolytic herbs, such as lemon balm, for relieving stress.
+It has been suggested that consuming valerian root has a relaxing effect when encountering social situations.
+The herb slows down the central nervous system, and it is, therefore, often used in combination with other anxiolytic herbs, such as lemon balm, for relieving stress.
 Valerian root is also valued for its sedative properties; when consumed continuously over a period of several weeks, the root can help relieve anxiety-related sleep disorders, such as insomnia.

-A warm cup of valerian tea blend for relaxation will put your body and brain into a calming state, so you can get a restful night of sleep.
+A warm cup of valerian tea blend for relaxation will put your body and brain into a calming state so that you can get a restful night of sleep.

 St. John's Wort (Hypericum perforatum)

 St. John's wort is widely used for treating both mental and physical ailments.
 Due to its sedative properties, St. John's wort has been used to treat minor to moderate symptoms of anxiety and panic disorders.
 It contains hypericin and hyperforin, which are chemical substances that act on mood-regulating messengers in the nervous system, thus balancing the levels of neurotransmitters in brain regions involved in depression and anxiety disorders.